An Algebraic Approach to Koopman Classical Mechanics: A modified Hamiltonian and a modified Poisson bracket structure

-so that by induction a state over $\mathcal{C}_Y$ can be extended naturally to be a state over an algebra $\mathcal{C}_+$ of all transformations that can be constructed as a limit (in a suitable topology) of forms such as $\sum_i|\hat A_i\rangle\langle\hat B_i|$. $\mathcal{C}_+$ contains a representation of $\mathcal{C}$ as a subalgebra because $\mathcal{C}$ contains only $\mathcal{C}_Y$ and a subalgebra of actions on $\mathcal{C}_Y$.
-As for unconstrained classical mechanics, we can allow all of $\mathcal{C}_+$ as observables if it is empirically necessary to do so, and construct both pure and mixed states over the algebra of observables.
+so that by induction a state over $\mathcal{C}_Y$ can be extended naturally to be a state over an algebra $\mathcal{C}_+$ of all transformations that can be constructed as a limit (in a suitable topology) of forms such as $\sum_{i,j}\alpha_{i,j}|\hat A_i\rangle\langle\hat A_j|$, with $|\hat A_i\rangle$ a countable basis of the Hilbert space $\mathcal{H}$ that is generated by the GNS--construction's action of $\mathcal{C}_Y$ on $|\Unit\rangle$. $\mathcal{C}_+$ can include, for example, the algebra of bounded operators acting on $\mathcal{H}$, $\mathcal{B}(\mathcal{H})$.
+The superoperators that can be constructed using $\mathcal{C}_+$ includes a representation of $\mathcal{C}$ as a subalgebra because $\mathcal{C}$ contains only $\mathcal{C}_Y$ and a subalgebra of adjoint actions on $\mathcal{C}_Y$.
+As for unconstrained classical mechanics, we can allow all of $\mathcal{C}_+$ as observables if it is empirically necessary or useful to do so, and construct both pure and mixed states over the algebra of observables.
 It can be argued from a Dutch book perspective that it is necessary to construct all such states to describe some circumstances adequately\cite{Steeger}.

 Note that we have here \emph{weaponized} the Gibbs equilibrium projection operator in a very global way, because $\hat V$ does not commute with any operator in $\mathcal{C}_Y$, which is anathema to, for example, a local quantum physics perspective\cite{Haag} but is a commonplace in practical physics: whenever we use the Born rule to generate a transition probability such as $|\langle\hat B|\hat A\rangle|^2$, we implicitly use a measurement operator $|\hat B\rangle\langle\hat B|=\hat B\hat V\hat B^\dagger$ in a state with density operator $|\hat A\rangle\langle\hat A|=\hat A\hat V\hat A^\dagger$.